 User can compare two different trees and/or two different versions of a tree.
 The application will then show every difference between the two trees.

-Example situation – SAP delivers a new version of a country specific payment format and user has his own custom version – he can compare the two and can decide if he wants to accept the update.
+Example situation – SAP delivers a new version of a country-specific payment format and the user has his own custom version – he can compare the two and can decide if he wants to accept the update.

 This is done by defining variables,